Model the Future

 Most of the stakeholders in the arena assumed that “common standards would happen.”
 It’s a seductive concept … because it makes so much sense.

 However: Even though the vision of Videotex assumed an infrastructure of graceful, helpful seamlessness – the reality of the environment was an international hodgepodge of well-funded bickering competitors.

-	Ultimately, “the Miracle of the Web” happened because a clever scientist (not a business genius) put together an accessible set of navigation and display tools (URL’s & HTML) on network infrastructure that had been developed by a government agency, primarily for security, research and academic collaboration.
-It was non-propietary, free and often “open source”.
+Ultimately, “the Miracle of the Web” happened because a clever scientist (not a business genius) put together an accessible set of navigation and display tools (URL’s & HTML) on network infrastructure which had been developed by a government agency, primarily for security, research and academic collaboration.
+It was non-propietary, free and often “open source“.
 Thank you, (* ahem *) Big Business.

 Here’s a thought:

 Which implies a role for … governance , actually